c3lang/c3-ts-mode/README.md

 - A special feature is that assignments (and updates via `++`/`--`) are highlighted accurately.
   - If a variable or field is assigned, the variable name is highlighted.
   - If a pointer dereference is assigned, the asterisk is highlighted.
-  - If an array index is assigned, the subscript brackets are highlighted (won't be visible with rainbow-delimiters though).
+  - If an array element is assigned, the subscript brackets are highlighted.
   - You can configure this feature using `c3-ts-mode-enable-assignment` and `c3-ts-mode-assignment-face`.
 - Indentation is tricky and has a bunch of edge cases - please submit an issue if you find a case where it doesn't work as expected.